tkallies/cognitive_robot_abstract_machine/krrood/doc/eql/match.md

 Notes:
 - Use `entity_matching` for the outer pattern when a domain is involved; inner attributes use `match`.
-- Nested `match(...)` can be composed arbitrarily deep following your object graph.
+- Nested `matching(...)` can be composed arbitrarily deep following your object graph.
 - `entity_matching` is a syntactic sugar over the explicit `entity` + predicates form, so both are interchangeable.

 ## Selecting inner objects with `select()`